 Alma Itzhaky is an artist and a PhD student at the Tel-Aviv University, the School of Philosophy.
 Her work is regularly shown in museums and galleries in Israel and abroad, and she has recently had a solo exhibition at the Tel Aviv Museum of Art.
 Her work won prizes, including the Rappaport Prize for a Young Israeli Artist (2014), and the Osnat Mozes Painting Prize (2012), and has been selected for numerous artist residencies.
 Itzhaky teaches art at the Interdisciplinary Art School, Shenkar Academy.
 In her doctoral research, Itzhaky investigates conceptions of action in contemporary art, in light of Hannah Arendt’s philosophy of action.
 She has published reviews and articles on a variety of topics in contemporary art.

 Jo Frank is a multi-lingual poet and translator.
 He is the editor and co-founder of the Berlin based independent publisher Verlagshaus Berlin (verlagshaus-berlin.de).
 He was also editor of the English Language literary Magazine Bordercrossing.
 In 2009, Jo initiated, with the pianists Caspar Frantz and Luiz Gustavo Carvalho and the cellist Julian Arp, the international Zeitkunst Festival.
 As artistic directors, Jo, Caspar, Gustavo and Julian organized the Festival in Berlin, Paris, Rio de Janeiro, Sao Paolo, Tel Aviv and London.
 Also in 2009, Johannes established the German-Israeli artistic exchange programme ‘Every Day Life’ in cooperation with the Goethe Institute Tel Aviv.
 In the frame of this exchange, he taught at the Bezalel Academy of Arts and Design (2008-2011).
 Jo is the CEO for the Jewish Ernst Ludwig Ehrlich Scholarship Fund and the managing director of Hillel Germany.
 His publications include Märchenland.
 Die Gebrüder Grimm in Israel (2010), a collection of Israeli and German poetry.
 Zeitkunst, a collection of international poetry inspired by New Music, was published in 2012.
 His translations, Befremdliche Begegnung.
 Ausgewählte Gedichte von Wilfred Owen, was pubished in 2013 (Hochroth, Berlin), a complete translated edition of Wilfred Owen’s poems and letters, Die Erbärmlichkeit des Krieges was published in October 2014 (Verlagshaus Berlin).
 Jo‘s latest trilingual (English, Hebrew, German) collection of poetry and prose, Remembrances of Copper Cream, was published in 2012 (Fixpoetry, Hamburg).
-A new collection of multilingual texts, snacks. will be published in 2017.
+A new collection of multilingual texts, snacks, was published in 2017.